srikanthkakumanu/books-service/README.md

 # books-service
-Micro service for all book related operations
+A sample microservice for books